 The MSA is designed to be a 30-hour, online program that can be completed in one year, starting in the fall semester and ending after the summer session.
 Online courses are delivered in two seven-week sessions within the fall and spring semesters and one session in the summer.
-Students proceed through the one-year program in sequence with a cohort group.
-However, students may proceed through the program at their own pace.
+Students may proceed through the program at their own pace.